Angel (1984 film): Production

+Music

 Soundtrack

 Composer Craig Safan wrote the film's score in less than a week.
 The score was released on compact disc by Intrada Records in 1993.
 In 2013, BSX Records released a compilation album called The Angel Trilogy, featuring Safan's album programme (plus a cover version of the Allies' "Something Sweet" as performed by Melody Michalski), Christopher Young's score for Avenging Angel (also previously released by Intrada) and Eric Allaman and Reinhard Scheuregger's music for Angel III: The Final Chapter.

 Release

+Theatrical

 Angel was released in theaters in the United States by New World Pictures on January 13, 1984.

+Box office

 The film failed to open in the top 5 at the box office, yet grossed $2.2 million on its opening weekend.
 The film stayed in the box office top ten for several months, becoming a sleeper hit and eventually earning $17,488,564.
 It was New World's highest-grossing picture that year.